HaxeFoundation/haxe-evolution/proposals/0010-onsite-getset-impl.md

 public var isDataExists(() -> data != null, never):Bool;
 ```

 This feature may be done without `() -> expr`, with just an expression inside.
 But it may be a bit less consistent compared to a full syntax.
+Example:
 ```haxe
 public var isDataExists(data != null, never):Bool;
 ```